 Day 4: Discover Machu Picchu — Cusco

-Your tour guide will take you on a 2-hour comprehensive tour of the city before leaving you in Machu Picchu to explore on your own or hike Huayna Picchu Mountain (tickets must be booked as far in advance as possible).
-Your guide also will explain how to take the bus from Machu Picchu to Aguas Calientes for lunch and then take the panoramic train (Vistadome or 360° train) and bus back to Cusco.
+Your guide will take you on a 2 to 3-hour comprehensive tour of the most important sights of the Inca City.
+If you're up for an extra challenge, you can hike Huayna Picchu Mountain (tickets must be booked as far in advance as possible).
+After the tour, you will take the bus from Machu Picchu to Aguas Calientes for lunch and then travel in the panoramic train Vistadome or 360° train.
 TreXperience Team will meet you off the train and safely return to your hotel in Cusco or the Sacred Valley.
-The approximate arrival time back to Cusco is around 7.30 to 8:00 p.m.
+The approximate arrival time back to Cusco is around 7:30 p.m.

 • Meals: Breakfast, snacks

-Ultimate 4-day Inca Trail to Machu Picchu hike Packing List
+4-day Inca Trail Hike to Machu Picchu Packing List

-What should I pack for the Inca Trail Hike to Machu Picchu?
-This is the most common question asked by Inca Trail hikers.
-When traveling to a new faraway destination like South America, you must prepare long before, especially when hiking to remote places like the Inca Trail or Salkantay Trek
+What should I pack for the Classic Inca Trail Hike 4 days 3 nights to Machu Picchu?
+This is the most common question asked by travelers.
+When traveling to a new faraway destination like South America, you must prepare long before, especially when hiking to remote places like the Inca Trail or Salkantay Trek.

 For your trip to Peru, you will bring one or two big pieces of luggage depending on how long you spend on your vacation.
 However, you will only take the necessary equipment for the 4-day Machu Picchu hike.
 You must leave most of your belongings in the Cusco hotel or TreXperience storerooms.

-For the Inca Trail hike, you must reduce the gear you will take to a minimum.
-We recommend 5 kilos in your daypack and 7 kilos in your duffle bag.
+For the Classic Inca Trail hike, you must reduce the gear you will take to a minimum.
+We recommend 5 kg (11 lb) in your daypack and 7 kg (15 lb) in your duffle bag (including sleeping bags and air mattresses).
 Remember that you are responsible for carrying your daypack at all times and must have all the necessary equipment for the day.
-Our strong porters will take the 7 kg duffle bag; you can find them only at campsites but not during the day.
+Our porters will take the 7 kg duffle bag from the campsite to the campsite; during the hike, you will not be able to access it if you need something from the duffle bag.

 Essentials